Identity score: Identity theft

 Identity scoring works by matching the information the user provides against billions of records in public databases, ranging from property and tax records to Internet search engines, and calculating it against patterns designed to recognize fraud or identity theft.

-Example: Wendy's name and Social Security number were stolen by identity thieves who hacked a stolen laptop.
+Example: John's name and Social Security number were stolen by identity thieves who hacked a stolen laptop.
 They take her Social Security number and combine it with another stolen name, and use it to open a series of new accounts, including credit cards and retail gift cards.
 An identity protection system that used identity scoring would alert Wendy that her Social Security number had been compromised.

 Because identity scores include much more accurate information and can predict behavior patterns more definitively than credit scores, the Gartner research firm predicted that identity scoring will surpass credit monitoring as the leading identity theft prevention measure by 2009.
 However, Gartner research analyst Avivah Litan warned that identity scoring was not a foolproof system, as it still relied on the underlying accuracy of the information used.